MaciejTrudnos/Sygnalik-Device/README.md

 # Sygnalik-Device
+A dedicated device that receives smartphone notifications via Bluetooth and displays them safely for motorcycle riders.

+## Motivation
+The device was designed to replace a smartphone in a motorcycle mount with a separate dedicated device.
+This allows the phone to stay safely stored, while the device connects via Bluetooth, reducing the risk of damage while riding.

+## About the Device
-The Sygnalik-Device receives smartphone messages via Bluetooth from the [Sygnalik-App](https://github.com/MaciejTrudnos/Sygnalik-App) and displays them on the device.
+The **Sygnalik-Device** connects via Bluetooth to the [Sygnalik-App](https://github.com/MaciejTrudnos/Sygnalik-App) and displays incoming messages directly on the device.

-## Supported notification types
+## Supported Notification Types
-- 📩 SMS
+- 📩 **SMS** – shows sender and message preview
-- 📞 Incoming calls
+- 📞 **Incoming calls** – shows caller ID / contact name
-- 🚨 Speed camera alerts
+- 🚨 **Speed camera alerts** – shows warning icon and distance

 ## Dev Module Configuration in Arduino IDE

 | Option                           | Value                                      |
 |----------------------------------|--------------------------------------------|